Master of Photography NFFF – a portfolio title

 MNFFF/g – Master of Photography NFFF, Gold

-• The application must include a portfolio of 20 digital images with an overarching theme (self-selected, not to be confused with MNFFF/Theme) for evaluation by a committee.
+• The application must include a portfolio of 20 digital images with an overarching theme (self-selected, does not have to follow the themes within MNFFF/Theme) for evaluation by a committee.

-• The images must have a cohesive presentation in both content and execution, and a written description of the theme and creative concept must be included.
+• The images must present a cohesive theme and execution, and a written description of the theme and creative concept must be included.

 • An overview image displaying all portfolio images must also be included.